bruderol/vagrant-dev-env/README.md

 ## Using the VM

-* Restarting the virtual machine: `vagrant reload`
+* Restart and bring the virtual machine up in graphical mode with: `vagrant reload`
 * Once installed you can as well start and stop the VM directly from VirtualBox UI (unless you do config changes)

 ## Authors